 Because the material covered in Essays I is valuable for writers of any skill level and is foundational for the material in Essays II, we strongly recommend that all students take Essays I first, unless they have taken Level I of The Lost Tools of Writing program, which is one of the main influences for these classes and is similar enough to substitute for Essays I as a prerequisite.

 Students will attend weekly 75 minute lectures, either online or in person (depending on the class).
 Afterward they will work on weekly writing assignments, with a five-paragraph essay typically due every three weeks.
-All assignments will be posted on the private class forum, where each one will receive a detailed, individualized critique with suggestions for future improvement.
+All assignments will be posted on the private class forum, where each one will receive a detailed, individualized critique, along with a grade and suggestions for future improvement.
 Both classes use the McGraw-Hill Handbook of English Grammar and Usage, 2nd Edition (it's important to get the McGraw-Hill book even if you have another grammar reference, because grading comments will refer to particular sections of the book).